hpfn/movie_plist/README.md

 Starting a new version.
-No QWebBrowser, no cgi.
-It<br>
+No QWebBrowser, no<br>
-will look like deluge-gtk.
+cgi.
+It will look like deluge-gtk.

 Everything seems ready.
+On a Debian Stretch.

 TODO list:<br>
     - search<br>